 6401 Airline Rd

 Francesca Jones received her Ph.D. in Special Education with emphasis on behavioral disorders, from the University of North Texas in 2005.
-Prior to that, she taught students with behavioral disorders in upper elementary school.
+Prior to that, she taught students with behavioral disorders in upper elementary and middle school.
 Dr. Go received her M.A. in Early Childhood Special Education from Vanderbilt University, and her B.A. in Government and History from the University of Notre Dame.
-Dr. Jones research and teaching interests center on behavior, reading, cognitive disabilities and autism.
+Dr. Jones' research and teaching interests center on behavior, reading, cognitive disabilities, autism, assessment and measurement.